kestra-io/docs/content/docs/15.migrations/recursive-rendering.md

 The pull request body contains templated variables `${{ env.MYENV }}` and `${{ secrets.GITHUB_TOKEN }}`, which are not meant to be rendered by Kestra, but by GitHub Actions.
 Processing this webhook payload with recursive rendering would result in an error, as those variables are not defined in the flow execution context.

-In order to process that webhook's payload and render its elements such as the `pull_request.body` without recursively rendering its content, you can leverage the `render()` function with the `recursive=false` flag:
+In order to retrieve elements such as the `pull_request.body` from that webhook's payload without recursively rendering its content, you can leverage the `render()` function with the `recursive=false` flag:

 ```yaml
 id: pebble_in_webhook